 Certificates are awarded for outstanding achievement, with the top 20 students to attend a two week training school in January.
 The ultimate award is selection in the Australian team for the international Chemistry, Physics and Biology Olympiad.
 Year 11s are invited to nominate.

 The National Science and Technology Centre runs a training program for senior students in the ACT.
 We have many participants in this scheme and they gain some points, as well as enjoying the interactions with other science enthusiasts.
-Other Exciting Opportunities and Activities offered in the Science Department:

 - CRS National Youth Science Forum - a career orientated youth program for students interested in science.
 This program occurs in January.